chrstncleofas/mood-tracker/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### 4. Edit and Customize:
 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## How It Works

+- **MoodForm**: Allows the user to select a mood and add an optional note.
+The form uses React state and validates that a mood is selected before submitting.
+- **Timeline**: Displays all moods added, showing the mood, date, and note.
+- **Header**: Displays the app's title dynamically.

+The app also uses **Tailwind CSS** for styling, providing a responsive and modern design.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, check out the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn-pages-router) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+You can also check out [the Next.js GitHub repository](https://github.com/vercel/next.js) for feedback and contributions.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+---

+### Tailwind CSS Configuration

+This project is styled with [Tailwind CSS](https://tailwindcss.com/).
+For customizations, you can edit the `tailwind.config.ts` file.

+---

+Enjoy your Mood Tracker app! 😊